What We Do

 Aspire Scholarship covers up to the full cost of attendance (tuition, fees, on-campus housing and meals, and other expenses) for Federal Pell Grant-eligible students from partner institutions and organizations.

 - LULAC is a matching scholarship program for Arkansas Latino/a students who receive LULAC Chapter Scholarships.

 FOCUS (Faculty Of Color Uniting for Success) is a diversity affinity group created in collaboration with the Associate Provost for Teaching and Learning.
 Its purpose is to support, mentor, and provide professional development opportunities for minority faculty who self-identify as people of color.

-Hendrix Minority Alumni Network is a diversity affinity group created in collaboration with the Office of Alumni and Constituent Engagement.
+- Bridging Alums of Color at Hendrix (BAC@HDX) is a diversity affinity group created in collaboration with the Office of Alumni and Constituent Engagement.
 Membership is open to all Hendrix alumni (graduates and non-graduates) who self-identify as people of color.